edoardo-olivieri/Analysis-of-Milan-s-Neighborhoods/README.md

 ## Description

-This project focuses on building a comprehensive database to help users identify the most suitable neighborhood in Milan based on their specific needs and preferences. <br>
-By integrating data from multiple sources, such as the **Yelp API**, official municipal datasets and queries on **Overpass Turbo**, we captured various dimensions of urban life, <br> including amenities like restaurants, schools, universities, supermarkets, public transport, and parks.
-The data was carefully cleaned, processed, and stored in a **MongoDB database** <br>
-with an embedded document structure to enable efficient querying and analysis.
-This report outlines the steps taken across the **data management pipeline**, from **data acquisition** <br>
-to **spatial integration** and **quality assessment**, to create a tool that supports individuals and families in making informed decisions about relocating to Milan.
+This project focuses on building a comprehensive database to help users identify the most suitable neighborhood in Milan based on their specific needs and preferences.
+By integrating data from multiple sources, such as the **Yelp API**, official municipal datasets and queries on **Overpass Turbo**, we captured various dimensions of urban life,  including amenities like restaurants, schools, universities, supermarkets, public transport, and parks.
+The data was carefully cleaned, processed, and stored in a **MongoDB database** with an embedded document structure to enable efficient querying and analysis.
+This report outlines the steps taken across the **data management pipeline**, from **data acquisition** to **spatial integration** and **quality assessment**, to create a tool that supports individuals and families in making informed decisions about relocating to Milan.

 ## Output